 Chris Comfort, Partner

-Having worked as a student with the firm whilst at Aberdeen University, undertaken a Traineeship with the Firm and qualified as a solicitor in May 2012, I am currently a Senior Solicitor within our City Centre Property Department.
+Having worked as a student with the firm whilst at Aberdeen University, undertaken a Traineeship with the Firm and qualified as a solicitor in May 2012, I am currently a Partner within our City Centre Property Department.

 I always felt that support was there and the “open-door” policy, mentor system and social events coupled with the down-to-earth attitude of the partners was really helpful.
 I was struck by how approachable everyone up to and including the partners were.
 I was also impressed that the mantra within the firm is that it is as important to be able to relate to clients as it is to be good at the legal work, and that I was encouraged (and rewarded) to be involved in the development of the Firm itself, in terms of marketing and looking to bring in more business.